 Mental Health Statistics for Brockton, Massachusetts

-There are many factors that can lead to mental health issues.
-From financial to personal, there are many events that can indirectly or directly affect your mental health.
+Many factors can lead to mental health issues.
+From financial to personal, many events can indirectly or directly affect your mental health.
 From substance abuse to depression, these issues can be dangerous and severely affect your quality of life.
-Here are just a few mental health issues that residences of Brockton, Massachusetts can face:
+Here are just a few mental health issues that residents of Brockton, Massachusetts can face:

-- Excessive Drinking: Plymouth County, home to Brockton, has the second highest excessive drinking rate in Massachusetts, at 7 percent.
+- Excessive Drinking: Plymouth County, home to Brockton, has the second highest excessive drinking rate in Massachusetts, at 7%.
 This percentage shows the number of adults who report drinking to excess.
-Excessive drinking can not only be damaging to your health, but can also lead to alcohol use disorder and depression.
+Excessive drinking can not only be damaging to your health but can also lead to alcohol use disorder and depression.